Welcome

 Lifetime Transfers Affecting IHT on Death

 Lifetime gifts made within seven years of death may become chargeable on death.
-Potentially exempt transfers (PETs) to individuals are only taxed if the donor dies within seven years.
-Chargeable lifetime transfers (CLTs), such as gifts to most trusts, are always considered.
+Potentially exempt transfers (PETs) to individuals are taxed only if the donor dies within seven years.
+Chargeable lifetime transfers (CLTs), such as gifts to most trusts, are immediately chargeable at the lifetime rate if above the NRB and are reconsidered if the donor dies within seven years.

 Worked Example 1.3